 The ground is really testing just about everywhere after another monsoon which is not ideal for a fair few of our horses.
 But I run Lalor and a new recruit Golden Move at Taunton on Tuesday and plan to take a strong team to Kempton on Saturday.

 Kalif Du Berlais is pencilled in for the Adonis, Panjari goes for the Dovecote and the valuable Coral Handicap Chase has been the target for Solo for some time.
 In addition we can choose between Tahmuras or Golden Son in the Pendil.

 On Sunday the plan is to send either Blueking d’Oroux or Sonigino to Fontwell for the National Spirit Hurdle.

-For all the up to the minute news on my weekend runners please be sure to check out my Betfair column which goes live at 5pm.
+For all the latest news on all my runners on both days please turn to my Betfair column which goes live the previous morning.